 - GMAC Mortgage, LLC

 - ServisOne Inc., dbaBSI Financial Services, Inc., and

 For a current list of participating 2MP servicers, go to www.makinghomeaffordable.gov and click on “Explore Programs,” then “If You Have a Second Mortgage.”
 Next, select “Second Lien Modification Program (2MP)” and look at “Program Availability.”

 For More Information

-HAMP and 2MP are scheduled to end on December 31, 2015.
+The Making Home Affordable initiative is scheduled to end on December 31, 2016.
 If you have additional questions about HAMP, 2MP, or any other program under the Making Home Affordable initiative, you can call 1-888-995-HOPE (4673), go to www.makinghomeaffordable.gov, or call your loan servicer for more information.

 Also, keep in mind that even if your mortgage servicer does not participate in the Making Home Affordable program or if you have been denied relief under the HAMP program, your mortgage servicer may offer its own alternative to foreclosure.
 See Nolo’s Alternatives to Foreclosure section for more information in this area.